dan-leo/masters/thesis/v8/4_results.md

 # Sierra Wireless WP7702 Test Anomaly {#appendix_Sierra}

+This section purely shows a brief investigation into an anomaly during testing, and complex LTE can be.

 From 9-20 April 2018, the Sierra Wireless WP7702 modem was tested independently at MTN's Test Plant on 14th Avenue, Johannesburg.
 The board is quite impressive.
 It boasts EC-GSM, LTE Cat M1 and NB1.
 It uses a Qualcomm MDM 9206 chipset, and a Yocto Linux embedded environment.
 Because of the Qualcomm chipset, the board (including RF packets) can be thoroughly debugged using the proprietary QXDM tool from Qualcomm via the debug port.

 [](C:\Users\d7rob\AppData\Local\Temp\1526328911091.png)

 ![Retry transmit signals for the WP7702 when extremely close to the edge of signal strength and outside the 180kHz bandwidth channel. \label{fig:overflow180}](../images/cut_many%20retries%20wp7702.png)

 Although it works as in Fig. \ref{fig:overflow180}, this device seems to have incomplete error handling especially when received signals are very low.
 On one instance, when connected to EC-GSM, it released from the network at around -90 dBm RSRP, but also threw a +CME sim failure error upon reattaching.
 Similarly it has happened a few times with NB1 and M1.
 If a network registration error (i.e. `+CME sim failure`) is thrown for M1 or NB1 when manually registering with `AT+COPS=1,2,"65510"`, it automatically changes the `at!selrat` from `lte only` to `gsm only`.
 This problem did happen with the sim card provisioned for M1 and NB1 for the test plant, but intermittently.
 Apparently it seems to be an issue on the Ericsson base stations.
 Nevertheless, it would be preferable that the board not have to be rebooted to clear the `+CME sim failure` error.
 Furthermore, and working around the supposed eNodeB bug, if `+CME sim failure` occurs for NB1, then one needs to register M1 first, sometimes needing to rearrange `at!selacq`.
 If M1 doesn't work (which also throws `+CME sim failure`, then one needs to register GSM, M1, then NB1 before NB1 finally registers.
 Perhaps one way to induce the problems is to reboot the Ericsson test eNB with `acc 000100 restartunit y 000`, and try to register directly with NB-IoT.
 It will fail, and `at!selrat` will switch to `gsm only` instead of `lte only`(even though `at!band=0` / all bands is selected).
 Best is also to let the device register by itself in `at+cops=0` mode.
 Manually has some strange side effects, like the `+CME sim failure` one, and changing the `at!selrat` to `gsm only`.

 Perhaps the reason why these errors never showed up when connecting to Vodacom is due to the Idle Mode Mobility cell-selection having a certain rxLevel threshold in the SIB (System Information Block) radio packets which signal for the UE when it is advisable to switch to a tower/cell with better signal strength.
 This may have been confirmed by Thomas Durand who tested in Gauteng a few weeks later, and who couldn't hold a connection in Pretoria at -115dBm, and at less than -90 dBm the UE (in this case the Ublox modem mentioned later) supposedly tries to re-register with a tower stronger in strength, but GSM towers which then reject it.